jmervine/nesta-plugin-scalability/README.md

 Updates Nesta to save to both to Mongodb and the filesystem, so that Nesta can scale beyond a single server without NFS.

+> Note: this needs some real testing before begin used.
+Feel free to play with it and submit any bugs you find and I'll do my best to get them fixed ASAP.
+Also, pull requests are welcome!

 ## Installation

 Add this line to your application's Gemfile: